 No matter how busy our lives get, we have a choice of what takes priority.
 As God has been showing me these things, I’ve realized that I am spending way too much time on social media, Netflix, and silly computer games.
 Along with cutting down my time on such things, I’ve also decided that instead of looking at my phone as soon as I wake up, I’m going to take fifteen or more minutes to spend time with God and write a prayer journal.

-Participating in Cole and Savannah Lanbrant’s 14-day devotional, (found at the end of their book, Cole & Sav) inspired me to start my days differently and spend more time reflecting on what God is doing in my life.
+Participating in Cole and Savannah Lanbrant’s 14-day devotional (found at the end of their book, Cole & Sav) inspired me to start my days differently and spend more time reflecting on what God is doing in my life.
 However, since completing the devotional, I have yet to find another like it.
 As I was praying about finding the right one, I felt God give me the idea of having a prayer journal.

 I only began on Monday, yet this journal has proven to be more challenging than any devotional!
 God is working hard to get me focused and show me the things I need to work on.
-The first day of writing in my new journal, I asked Him to help me live out the Fruits of the Spirit (Galatians 5:22-23)… Let’s just say; the day didn’t go as planned.
+On the first day of writing in my new journal, I asked Him to help me live out the Fruits of the Spirit (Galatians 5:22-23)… Let’s just say; the day didn’t go as planned.

 If you ask God for something, BEWARE!
 Because, He is listening and will, in fact, help you!
 The trouble is, He will take what you’ve asked and assist you in ways you weren’t expecting…

-After writing my first morning prayer entry, the entire day was full of events that tested each Fruit of the Spirit.
-It was as if I’d written the words in a magical book and they had come alive.
+After writing my first prayer entry, the entire day was full of events that tested each Fruit of the Spirit.
+It was as if I’d written the words in a magical book, and they had come alive.
 No matter what I was doing, a specific ‘fruit’ was needed to accomplish my task.
 In the end, I failed the test God had given me.
 My flesh had gotten the better of me, and my actions were anything but of the Spirit.

 By that evening, I was ready for the day to be over, but God wasn’t finished with me yet.
 On top of showing me which fruits of the Spirit I needed to work on (which is most of them), He used a friend’s question to open my eyes to how I’d been acting.
 The question was simply, “What’s your favorite Bible verse?”
 Easy, right?
 WRONG!